-August 1, 2017
+Aug ust 1, 2017

-Cash and cash equivalents \$ 11,216
+\$ 11,216

-Prepaid expenses and other current assets 945

-In-process research and development (IPR&D) 26,623
+945

+26,623

-Accounts payable, accrued expenses (2,009)
+(2,009)

-Warrant liability (1,121)
+(1,121)

-Net assets acquired \$ 35,654
+\$ 35,654

+Aug \$

-The Company believes that the historical values of Threshold's current assets and current liabilities approximate fair value based on the short-term nature of such items.
+The Company believes that the historical values of the Company's current assets and current liabilities approximate fair value based on the short-term nature of such items.
 The allocation of the purchase price is dependent on the valuation of the fair value of assets acquired and liabilities assumed.
 The Company does not expect any further revisions to the allocation of the purchase price.

-In Process Research and Development
+In-Process Research and Development